robertsj/applied_reactor_physics/labs/lab1.md

 again leaving off the comments after the slashes:

 ```
+moder
+20 -21/                  convert to binary on tape20 (tapes *must* be >= 20)
 reconr
-           20 21
-           'exercise 4'/    new tape ID title
+-21 -22/                 reconstruct on tape22
+'pendf tape for u-238'/
-           9237 1/          MAT
+9237 1/
 .01/                     fractional tolerance
 '92-U-238'/              descriptive card for new tape
 0/
 broadr
-           20 21 22
+-21 -22 -23
 9237 1/                  MAT, one temperature
 .01/                     tolerance
 900/                     temperature is 900 K
 0/
 plotr
-           23/              output file
+24/                      output file
 /                        default page style
 1/                       new axes, new curve
 '92-U-238'/              title line 1
 /                        no line 2 for titles
 2/                       lin x - log y
-           2 4 .5/          x-axis range and step
+3 23 2/                  x-axis range and step
 /                        default label
-           .1 1000/         y-axis range
+.1 3e4/                  y-axis range
 /                        default label
-           4 21 9237 3 102 0./ data source for curve
+6 -22 9237 3 102 0./     data source for curve
-           1 3 0/           crosses with solid line
+1 3 0 0/                 crosses with solid black line
 2/                       second curve on axes
-           4 22 9237 3 102 10000./ data source for curve
+6 -23 9237 3 102 900./   data source for curve
-           0 0 1/           crosses with dashed curve
+0 0 1 1/                 crosses with dashed red curve
 99/                      finished
 viewr
-           23 24/
+24 25/
 stop
 ```

-Run this input to produce the image on tape24.
+Run this input to produce the image on tape25.
 Include this image in your report and answer the following:
   - How did the shape of the resonances change between 0K and 900K?
   - What impact does this resonance shape change have on reactors?